Skip to main content

 If your PDF didn't convert as expected, it's possible that you attempted to convert a piece of content that Turtl currently doesn't fully support.
 Turtl is optimized for converting long-form PDFs with a clear structure that includes headings, subheadings, and paragraphs, along with a clean overall design.
 For the best results, make sure your PDF meets these criteria before converting.

-Your PDF may also include complex elements, take a look at this article to find out how to remove them.
+Your PDF may also include complex elements.
+Take a look at this article to find out how to remove them.

 Why has my cover page been duplicated?